-This project is funded with support from the European Commission (project number: 2015-1-DE01-KA203-002203).
+This project is funded with support from the European Commission within the programme Erasmus+ and the key action cooperation for innovation and the exchange of good practices (Strategic Partnerships for higher education) (project number: 2018-1-DE01-KA203-004272).
+It has been financed by COMPALL and is now used by INTALL.

 This communication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.